AllskyTeam/allsky/README.md

 			* **Gamma** (ZWO only) changes the contrast of an image.
 It is only supported by a few cameras; for those that don't, the `AUTO_STRETCH` setting can produce a similar effect.
 			* **Offset** (ZWO only) adds about 1/10th the specified amount to each pixel's brightness, thereby brightening the whole image.
 Setting this too high causes the image to turn gray.
 			* **Contrast** and **Sharpness** (RPi only).
+			* **Extra Parameters** (RPi only) replaces the `CAPTURE_EXTRA_PARAMETERS` variable in the `config.sh` file, and allows you to pass parameters to the `libcamera-still` image capture program that Allsky doesn't natively support, such as auto-focus options.
 			* **Mean Target** (RPi only) for day and night.
 This specifies the mean target brightness (0.0 (pure black) to 1.0 (pure white)) when in auto-exposure mode and works best if auto-gain is also enabled.
 			* **Mean Threshold** (RPi only).
 This specifies how close the actual mean brightness must be to the **Mean Target**.
 For example, if **Mean Target** is 0.5 and **Mean Threshold** is 0.1, the actual mean can vary between 0.4 and 0.6 (0.5 +/- 0.1).
 			* The **Focus Metric** setting is now available for ZWO cameras.
 Higher numbers indicate better focus.
 Use only when conditions are NOT changing.